misterbisson/github-practice/firewall-examples.md

 </pre>
 </div></div>

-<p>The second requirement is that the bastion host should accept SSH connections only from certain IP addresses.
-To do that you use this rule:</p>
+The second requirement is that the bastion host should accept SSH connections only from certain IP addresses.
+To do that you use this rule:

 <div class="code panel" style="border-width: 1px;"><div class="codeContent panelContent">
 <pre class="theme: Default; brush: plain; gutter: false" style="font-size:12px; font-family: ConfluenceInstalledFont,monospace;">